 The intent of the Diploma in Operations Management for Technical Industries (OMTI) program is to prepare students with the knowledge of technical concepts, regulations, and applications for operations management.
-Entry-level managers who are able to plan, trouble-shoot, and oversee technical operations and work sites.
+Assistant and entry-level managers who are able to plan, trouble-shoot, and oversee technical operations and work sites.
 Specialists, who have essential knowledge of field operations and the competencies required to transition to first-line supervisory positions within a range of skilled-trades environments.

-Graduates from the program will have the tools to transition from technician to entry-level manager of field operations.
+Graduates from the program will have the tools to transition from technician to an assistant or entry-level manager of field operations.
 Managers with the competencies to lead skilled-trades crews within technology fields.
 The main objective of the OMTI program is career-preparation.